dkalo97/sports_betting_line_builder-overview/README.md

 ## Why Private?

 The pipeline generates the actual outputs I use for daily betting research.
-The implementation details — the weighting scheme, defense adjustment ratios, Bayesian smoothing parameters, EV thresholds, and source selection logic — represent calibrated decisions refined over many iterations that have direct commercial value.
-The architecture and methodology are described here for technical evaluation purposes; the source code is not public.
+The source code is private because it's a working, actively maintained system — not a demo — and exposing the full production implementation would hand a direct competitor a calibrated, battle-tested starting point.
+The architecture and methodology are described here in full for technical evaluation purposes.

 ---